Spotify Manager Killed In Sweden Terrorist Attack

 “Oxfam has always been my charity of choice as it strikes a chord with me for the work they do, with a particular focus on improving all aspects of life in Africa.”

 Spotify’s Stockholm office where Chris Bevington was working is just a short ways away from the Ahlens Mall where the terrorists attacked.
-Sweden is considered by statisticians as one of the safest countries in the world, so the attack came as a surprise to say the least.
+Sweden is considered by statisticians as one of the safest countries in the world, so the attack came as a surprise, to say the least.

 Bevington was among those mowed down by the truck.